 - "Wild" Bill Hickok in Deadwood shows off his skill at quickdrawing when a murderer tries to draw on him and gets gunned down before he can clear the holster.
 Seth Bullock also beats the man to the draw and comes close enough to Hickok's speed that they're not exactly sure who shot first.

-- In the Star Trek: The Next Generation episode "A Fistful of Datas", the bridge crew (minus Data who is linked into the holodeck) is trapped in a wild west, where everyone is Data, with his superhuman speed and reflexes.
-So they are all the Fastest Gun in the West, and the crew must NOT get into any gunplay, as, per usual, the safeties are off.
+- In the Star Trek: The Next Generation episode "A Fistful of Datas", some of the bridge crew (minus Data who is linked into the holodeck) are trapped in a holodeck version of the wild west, where everyone is Data, with his superhuman speed and reflexes.
+So they are all the fastest guns in The West, and the crew must NOT get into any gunplay, as, per usual, the safeties are off.

 - In The Wild Wild West episode "The Night of the Surreal McCoy", the titular individual is reported to be this.
 Turns out that James West is faster.

 - Kid Curry was the heroic variety in Alias Smith and Jones.
 He occasionally tried to talk kids out of taking up gunslinging, citing all the drawbacks to being the fastest draw.

 - Texas Red in "Big Iron" by Marty Robbins is convinced he's this, having killed 20 men sent after him in various duels.
 Unfortunately for him, the nameless Ranger with the "big iron" proves to be his better.

 - Parodied in "The Ballad of Irving", the "142nd" fastest gun in the west.

 - "Pumped Up Kicks" by Foster the People opens with the line "Robert's got a quick hand" and compares him to a cowboy with his dad's six-shooter and a hand-rolled cigarette hanging out of his mouth.
 He proceeds to use that six-shooter to kill his classmates at school, daring them to "outrun my gun".